Rengage-co/helm-charts-preprod/README.md

 the latest versions of the packages.
 You can then run `helm search repo rengage` to see the charts.

+Before running the helm install, you need to execute the following command to load the Firebase service_account information.
+To create the required `secret.yaml` file, please contact our support team.

+    kubectl apply -f secret.yaml

 To install the rengage-ce-depandency chart:

     helm install my-rengage-ce-dep rengage-preprod/rengage-ce-depandency